fluxcd/source-controller/docs/spec/v1beta1/gitrepositories.md

 	// +required
 	Interval metav1.Duration `json:"interval"`

-	// The timeout for remote git operations like cloning, default to 20s.
+	// The timeout for remote Git operations like cloning, defaults to 20s.
 	// +optional
 	Timeout *metav1.Duration `json:"timeout,omitempty"`

-	// The git reference to checkout and monitor for changes, defaults to
+	// The Git reference to checkout and monitor for changes, defaults to
 	// master branch.
 	// +optional
 	Reference *GitRepositoryRef `json:"ref,omitempty"`

-	// Verify OpenPGP signature for the commit that HEAD points to.
+	// Verify OpenPGP signature for the Git commit HEAD points to.
 	// +optional
 	Verification *GitRepositoryVerification `json:"verify,omitempty"`